 - Prepare the Perfect Vanilla Cheesecake as per the recipe instructions and let cool completely.
 Then, refrigerate for 2 hours.

 - Combine corn starch with water and stir it into the berry mixture.
 Cook until it comes to a gentle boil while stirring and let bubble for about 20 seconds.
-Remove from heat and stir through the remaining raspberries.
+Remove from heat and stir through the additional ½ cup of fresh raspberries.
 Pour it into a clean jar and set aside to cool completely before serving over the chilled cheesecake.

 Lauren